Air pollution in Mexico City: History

 In 1992, the United Nations named Mexico City "the most polluted city on the planet" and "the most dangerous city for children" six years later.
 From 1950 to 2015, the population in Mexico City increased from three million to twenty million.
 This population boom occurred mainly because of migrants that were looking for better opportunities, and as a consequence, the industrialization era began.
 This industrial growth was responsible for emitting over 11,000 tons of waste material into the atmosphere every day.
 As a result, the economy boomed as did the proliferation of vehicles.
 In 1980, there were 124 cars and light-duty trucks per 1000 residents.
 By 2010, there were 267.
 Population growth, increasing motorization and industrial activities, a constrained basin and intense solar radiation combined to cause intense air-quality problems of both primary and secondary pollutants.
-The automatic air-quality monitoring network, established in the late 1980s, revealed high concentrations of all criteria pollutants: lead, carbon monoxide, nitrogen dioxide, sulphur dioxide, ozone and particulate matter (PM).
+The automatic air-quality monitoring network, established in the late 1980s, revealed high concentrations of all criteria pollutants: lead, carbon monoxide, nitrogen dioxide, sulfur dioxide, ozone and particulate matter (PM).
 Ozone exceeded the air quality standards more than 90 percent of days and peaked above 300 parts per billion (about three times the standard) 40–50 days a year, among the worst in the world.

-In 1990, the Mexican government decided to implement some air quality management programs to reduce emissions.
-Some of the programs included removal of lead from gasoline and the implementation of catalytic converters in automobiles, reduction of sulphur content in diesel transportation fuel, substitution of fuel oil in industry and power plants with natural gas, reformulation of liquified petroleum gas used for heating and cooking.
+In 1990 the Mexican government decided to implement some air quality management programs to reduce emissions.
+Some of the programs included removal of lead from gasoline and the implementation of catalytic converters in automobiles, reduction of sulfur content in diesel transportation fuel, substitution of fuel oil in industry and power plants with natural gas, reformulation of liquified petroleum gas used for heating and cooking.

-In 1993, the government mandated the replacement of lead-octane additives with MTBE and PEMEX, the state-run petroleum company, replacing underground storage tanks at all of its petrol stations.
+In 1993 the government mandated the replacement of lead-octane additives with MTBE and PEMEX, the state-run petroleum company, replacing underground storage tanks at all of its petrol stations.

-In 2012, ozone and other air pollutants ranked at about the same level as Los Angeles.
+In 2012 ozone and other air pollutants ranked at about the same level as Los Angeles.
 This improvement in air quality was achieved through the Mexican government's requirement that gasoline be reformulated, that polluting factories be closed or moved, and that drivers be prohibited from using their car one day per week.
-More recently there has been an expansion of public transportation.
+More recently there has been an expansion of public transport.
 Air pollution has been a major issue in Mexico City for decades.

-Alongside a doubling of the vehicle fleet in Mexico City from 1992 to 2012, and the slow implementation of low-sulphur standards, the use of fuel ethers contributed greatly to an 86% decrease in CO, a 53% decrease in ozone, and a 32% decrease in particulate matter in that 20-year span.
+Alongside a doubling of the vehicle fleet in Mexico City from 1992 to 2012, and the slow implementation of low-sulfur standards, the use of fuel ethers contributed greatly to an 86% decrease in CO, a 53% decrease in ozone, and a 32% decrease in particulate matter in that 20-year span.